 In order to become an administrator of an estate in New York, you will need your New York estate attorney to file the appropriate application in the Surrogate’s Court.
 These documents may include a Petition for Administration of Estate, the original death certificate, notices and citations, copy of the funeral bill, affidavit of heirship, affidavit of family tree, affidavit of due diligence, etc..
 There will be a hearing in the Surrogate’s Court whereby your candidacy to become an administrator of an estate in New York will be considered by the judge.

-New York Letters of Administration is an official name for document issued by the Surrogate’s Court which permits a person to act on behalf of an estate of a person who died without leaving a will.
+New York Letters of Administration is an official name for a document issued by the Surrogate’s Court which permits a person to act on behalf of an estate of a person who died without leaving a will.

 Here is a redacted picture of Letters of Administration NY obtained by our law firm:

-Once you become an administrator of an estate in New York, you will be able to perform responsibilities of an estate.
+Once you become an administrator of an estate in New York, you will be able to perform the responsibilities of an estate.
 Eventually, you will be able to distribute the assets of the estate to its beneficiaries.

 Here are some of the things a person can do once they are appointed as an administrator of an estate by Letters of Administration issued by the Surrogate’s Court: